DevSilv/DevSilv.github.io/README.md

 this project does not require any installation. you can use it simply by opening the following URL in your browser: https://silvuss.github.io/

-## 3. the technologies and conventions used in this project
+## 3. the technologies used in this project

 currently, the following technologies are used in this project:
 - markup languages: